 Osborne Park hospital expansion

-nesting tree courtyard artwork/s
+nesting tree courtyard artworks

 Intent of the artwork

-Located adjacent to this entry is a large courtyard space, home to a black cockatoo nesting site and several Balga trees (note: balga trees being relocated), the artworks here are intended to create opportunities for passive education relating to the cultural significance of the nesting tree, the black cockatoo, and local flora and fauna in Noongar culture.
+Located adjacent to this entry is a large courtyard space, home to a black cockatoo nesting site and several balga trees (note: balga trees being relocated), the artworks here are intended to create opportunities for passive education relating to the cultural significance of the nesting tree, the black cockatoo, and local flora and fauna in Noongar culture.

 The artwork/s may incorporate small scale sculptures placed throughout the landscape, treatments to the ground plane such as patterned or text-based etching or inlays, and treatments of the nesting tree itself.